New York Child Custody Lawyer

-The family court will make their determinations based on the child’s current care status and who currently acts as the primary caretaker in their life.
+The New York family court will make their determinations based on the child’s current care status and who currently acts as the primary caretaker in their life.
 In most cases, the court will strive to keep the child’s future living circumstances as consistent as possible with what they are used to.

 Child custody is broken down into two specific types: physical and legal custody.

-Is where the child will primarily reside.
+This is where the child will primarily reside.

-Is who will make the major decisions concerning the child’s education, medical care, religion, and other general welfare matters.
+This is who will make the major decisions concerning the child’s education, medical care, religion, and other general welfare matters.

-From there, custody may further be broken down into sole or joint custody.
+From there, custody may further be broken down into sole or joint custody

-Is when one parent is the custodial parent, and the other has certain visitation rights for parenting time that are set out in the child custody agreement.
+This is when one parent is the custodial parent, and the other has certain visitation rights for parenting time that are set out in the child custody agreement.

 May be mutually agreed upon or awarded by the court.
 In the case of sole physical custody, one parent is awarded primary guardianship, with the other allotted parenting time or visitation under a predetermined schedule.
-Joint physical custody is where children can spend time in either parent’s households under the terms of the agreement.
+Joint physical custody is where children can spend time in either parent’s household under the terms of the agreement.
 This shared time is not necessarily a 50/50 time split but will consider each parent’s schedules and what is most convenient for them.

 May be mutually agreed upon or awarded by the court to one parent who then makes the legal decisions on behalf of the child.
-Joint legal custody allows both parents to mutually make important decisions regarding the health, education, religious upbringing, and other matters for the child.
+Joint legal custody allows both parents to mutually make important decisions regarding the health, education, religious upbringing, and other matters of the child.
 This requires that co-parents find a way to work cooperatively with one another for the benefit of their children.

-Getting the assistance of skilled New York lawyers or mediators may enable you and your partner to come to a custody agreement that benefits both of you and your children.
-Whether you are new to the concept of a child custody agreement or not, the proper representation is imperative.
+Getting the assistance of skilled New York lawyers for child custody or mediators may enable you and your partner to come to a child custody agreement that benefits both you and your child.
+Whether you are new to the concept of a child custody agreement or not, proper representation is imperative.

 When possible, the courts will be more supportive of joint custody arrangements.
-In cases where the parties are hostile toward each other and cannot communicate amicably, the court will not award joint custody, and one parent will be granted sole custody of the children, while the other parent will only have visitation rights.
+In cases where the parties are hostile toward each other and cannot communicate amicably, the court will not award joint custody, and one parent will be granted sole custody of the child, while the other parent will only have visitation rights.